paolomangiadev/RxJs-Queue/README.md

-# Implementation of a queue with rxjs
+# Implementation of a queue in RxJs

 [Edit on StackBlitz ⚡️](https://stackblitz.com/edit/rxjs-c3wmmc)